ZhangyuZhuJulia/ZhangyuZhuJulia.github.io/Humana.md

 **3) label patients** <br>
 Use the available day we calculated to label patients.
 If the patient has been taking pills for more the 90% of the time during the 6 months, then this patient is defined as Long Term Opioid Therapy (LTOT).

-**2. Building the model**<br><br>
+**Step 2.
+Building the model**<br><br>

-a.
-We separate the whole data as 80% of it become training dataset and 20% of it become validation dataset.<br>
+1)We separate the whole data as 80% of it become training dataset and 20% of it become validation dataset<br>
-b.
-We defined function getDetailRMSE to help evaluate the model by comparing the RMSE got from each model.
+2)We defined function getDetailRMSE to help evaluate the model by comparing the RMSE got from each model.

 ```
 ################################################# predictive model ########################################################